pm2-hive/pm2-hive.github.io/docs/features/serve.md

 ## Serve static file over http

 PM2 can serve static file very easily with the `pm2 serve` feature.
+It support serving raw files from a specified folder or you can serve a SPA (Single Page Application) with it.

 ## CLI